lockey530/telegram-queue-bot/devlog.md

 https://go.dev/tour/basics/3
 - Golang has a peculiar way of marking things as shareable to external parties beyond your package - if your function or type stats with a lower letter case, it is private.
 If it starts with an upper case, it is public.
 - This is the reason why all functions and types that you use from external packages all start with an upper case.

+## Postgres / sqlx

+After some research, I decided on using the Postgres driver, `lib/pq`, along with `jmoiron/sqlx` to simplify the marshalling / unmarshalling of data between Go structs and SQL entries.
+Thankfully, these libraries are well documented, so I managed to get a hold of waht they do by reading their documentation and consulting tutorials as needed.

 # Telegram-specific
 Uses github.com/go-telegram-bot-api/telegram-bot-api - module name of tgbotapi typically given.